Welcome

 # include <stdio.h> // Definition of vector data types typedef float v4sf __attribute__ ((vector_size (16))); union v4sfu { float array[4]; v4sf vector; }; int main (void) { // Sample data arrays v4sfu a = {1.0, 2.0, 3.0, 4.0}; v4sfu b = {5.0, 6.0, 7.0, 8.0}; v4sfu c; // Get convolution of two arrays c.vector = a.vector * b.vector; c.vector = __builtin_ia32_haddps (c.vector, c.vector); c.vector = __builtin_ia32_haddps (c.vector, c.vector); // Print the result printf ("The convolution of two arrays is = %f\n", c.array[0]); return 0; }

 To find what actual code is, you should compile the code you wrote and then revise its assembly output (usually with gcc -S).
-If you do everything right and regularly praying to computer's gods, then you will find that both operands are already placed in XMM registers and then appropriate SIMD instruction "HADDPS" was called.
+If you do everything right and has smart compiler, then you will find that both operands are already placed in XMM registers and then appropriate SIMD instruction "HADDPS" is called.

-Of course this is an imaginary example, and real programs much complex and optimized.
-I just would like to show you what is going on under the cover of high level programming languages.
-If you spend some time for code research, then you will find, that typical programs just waste lot of the time for non required data transfers and executing sequences of extra commands instead of calling one CPU instruction provided by hardware.
-It is because you can't control the code and rely on compiler intellect, which is far away from perfect.
+This small example just show you what is going on under the cover of high level programming languages, and the tasks that your compiler should do to optimize the machine code.
+Not all of them work good, and result programs just waste lot of the time for non required data transfers and executing sequences of extra commands instead of calling one CPU instruction provided by hardware.
+It is because you can't control the code output and rely on compiler intellect, which is far away from perfect.
+In such case an assembly language is good choice for software optimization.

 Make it fast and simple